paolajuarezgomez/COA_GitOps_ADB_Ansible/README.md

 * After the provisioning, the outcome of the apply step is showed in the merge request page.
 ![console](images/OutcomeApply.png)

-* Remove manually (using OCI Console) the ADB created previously.
+* Remove manually (using OCI Console) all the resources created in this demo.

 If you need help, ask us in the slack channel #iac-enablement